 Declarative questions are posed as statements that invite confirmation or agreement.
 An example such as Ulrich is here? shows that the speaker has a strong belief or assumption about the information but seeks confirmation.
 These questions serve a dual purpose of asserting knowledge while also seeking validation, highlighting a blend of Knowing and Believing positions, depending on the conversational context.
 Declarative questions can be particularly effective in testing assumptions and inviting respondents to provide additional information or corrections, thereby enriching the dialogue and promoting a deeper understanding of the topic.

 The authors identify also “borderline questions between Unknowing and Not Knowing Whether” and “questions addressed toward the Believing position”.
-The first type explores the nuances of questions that lie between complete ignorance and partial uncertainty and delves into the Unknown Continuum, highlighting how wh-questions like How much did you drink a day can vary widely based on context.
+The first type explores the nuances of questions that lie between complete ignorance and partial uncertainty and delves into the Unknown continuum, highlighting how wh-questions like How much did you drink a day can vary widely based on context.
 Furthermore, it examines dual wh-questions and alternative questions, illustrating their interchangeability and the complexities involved in distinguishing between unknowing and uncertain stances.
 The section concludes with a discussion on multiple questions, providing examples of various wh-questions and their functions within conversational contexts.
 Questions addressed toward the Believing position shift the focus to confirming beliefs rather than seeking new information.
 This kind of questions can probe hypotheses, suppositions, and opinions rather than just factual knowledge.
 The analysis illustrates how different types of questions are used to elicit responses based on belief rather than certainty.
 For example, wh-questions including a modal verb like What could he be thinking? and questions like Do you think he’s right? seek to confirm or explore the respondent’s beliefs.
 Tag questions such as He is coming, isn’t he? and declarative questions with a modal verb like He must be joking? show how speakers blend statements with requests for validation, using these questions strategically to manage epistemic stances and navigate conversational dynamics.

 The analysis of these question types demonstrates how speakers use them strategically to manage their epistemic stances and perform social actions.
 For instance, when a speaker moves from asking a wh-question like Where is Ulrich? to a polar question such as Is Ulrich here? and finally to a tag question Ulrich is here, isn’t he? they navigate from an unknowing stance to seeking confirmation and then to seeking affirmation.
 This sequence shows the fluidity with which speakers manage uncertainty, assert beliefs, and align or misalign with their interlocutors’ knowledge positions.
 The ability to shift between different types of questions allows speakers to adapt to the evolving dynamics of the conversation, ensuring that their epistemic stances are effectively communicated and understood.